BillJr99/Ursinus-CS173/_pages/Assignments/Iteration/asmt-minicrypto.md

 `long asciiX = (long) x; // where c is a char`

-### Decrypting a Message from Your Partner Using Your D and C Key Values
+## Step 3: Receiving and Decrypting a Message from Your Partner Using Your D and C Key Values

 Similarly, accept a private key (D and C) as parameters, write another function to decrypt a given value, and return that decrypted value.
 Print it to the screen as well.